The Answer: To Ease Their Way

 Volunteer Program.
 Specifically Jude,

-I am a member of the board of the parent organization of this prison program, Open Hearts Open Minds.
+I curently chair the board of the parent organization of this prison program, Open Hearts Open Minds.

 OHOM sponsors volunteer activities within the Oregon prison system, including the production of remarkable performances by inmates of both Shakespearean and modern plays.